 The system supports real-time synchronization: Information regarding products, orders, customers, tax info, inventory and other settings will be automatically updated between multi-stores.

 Additionally, business expansion and development will require more complex tasks of management.
 ConnectPOS allows retailers to customize the system based on their specific needs.
-ConnectPOS tailor-made cloud POS system is clearly a decent and suitable choice for any fast-growing businesses.
+ConnectPOS tailor-made cloud POS system is clearly a decent and suitable choice for any fast-growing business.

 - Vend is also a decent option among dozens of POS systems.
 The provider offers a customer-facing display that shoppers can see exactly what is processing.
 Also, Vend’s prominent with powerful control over every transaction that store owners can get a printable record of daily sales.

 - Like another cloud POS software, Lightspeed brings multiple stores in one place.
 Users can access the system remotely, from iPad to mobile devices.
 Lightspeed focuses on offering other expert tools to customize a POS system whether retailers run a restaurant, hotel, golf course, etc.

 What is on-premise POS?

 An on-premise POS, also known as traditional POS or legacy POS, stores and processes information on local servers that can be on your computers’ hard disk.
 Most of the time, POS vendors must install and set up proprietary hardware.